Click HERE for a .pdf version for printing.

 1121 Gilbert Ct., Iowa City, IA 52240-4528

-Provides immediate support through the 24-Hour Crisis Line, Chat, and Text services.
-Available by phone 24/7; walk-in counseling offered Monday - Friday, 9am - 5pm; mobile crisis outreach offered 24 hours.
+Provides immediate support through the Food Bank and Crisis Intervention Programs.
+All services are free and confidential.
+24-Hour Crisis Line, Chat, and Text services.
+Available by phone 24/7; walk-in counseling offered Monday - Friday, 9am - 5pm; mobile crisis outreach offered 24 hours to Iowa and Johnson Counties.
 Specializes in suicide prevention and crisis intervention services, and hosts monthly support groups for individuals with specific needs, with times and locations listed online.
-Offers weekly supplemental food assistance and vouchers for clothing and household items.
-Offers limited financial assistance to avoid eviction or loss of utilities.
-Provides suicide prevention training for individuals, groups and businesses and responds to natural disasters that affect the community with recovery assistance.
-All services are free and confidential.

 Domestic Violence Intervention Program (DVIP)